Brown v. Board of Education: Legal criticism and praise

 Segregation was not unconstitutional because it might have caused psychological feelings of inferiority.
 Public school systems that separated blacks and provided them with superior educational resources making blacks "feel" superior to whites sent to lesser schools—would violate the Fourteenth Amendment, whether or not the white students felt stigmatized, just as do school systems in which the positions of the races are reversed.
 Psychological injury or benefit is irrelevant ...

 Given that desegregation has not produced the predicted leaps forward in black educational achievement, there is no reason to think that black students cannot learn as well when surrounded by members of their own race as when they are in an integrated environment. (...)
 Because of their "distinctive histories and traditions," black schools can function as the center and symbol of black communities, and provide examples of independent black leadership, success, and achievement.

-Some Constitutional originalists, notably Raoul Berger in his influential 1977 book "Government by Judiciary," make the case that Brown cannot be defended by reference to the original understanding of the 14th Amendment.
-They support this reading of the 14th Amendment by noting that the Civil Rights Act of 1875 did not ban segregated schools and that the same Congress that passed the 14th Amendment also voted to segregate schools in the District of Columbia.
-Other originalists, including Michael W. McConnell, a federal judge on the United States Court of Appeals for the Tenth Circuit, in his article "Originalism and the Desegregation Decisions," argue that the Radical Reconstructionists who spearheaded the 14th Amendment were in favor of desegregated southern schools.
-Evidence supporting this interpretation of the 14th Amendment has come from archived Congressional records showing that proposals for federal legislation which would enforce school integration were debated in Congress a few years following the amendment's ratification.
+Some Constitutional originalists, notably Raoul Berger in his 1977 book Government by Judiciary, make the case that Brown cannot be defended by reference to the original understanding of the Fourteenth Amendment.
+They support this reading of the Amendment by noting that the Civil Rights Act of 1875 did not ban segregated schools and that the same Congress that passed the Amendment also voted to segregate schools in the District of Columbia.
+Michael W. McConnell, a federal judge on the United States Court of Appeals for the Tenth Circuit, in his article "Originalism and the Desegregation Decisions," argued that the Radical Reconstructionists who spearheaded the Fourteenth Amendment were in favor of desegregated southern schools.
+Evidence supporting this interpretation of the Amendment has come from archived Congressional records showing that proposals for federal legislation to enforce school integration were debated in Congress a few years following the Amendment's ratification.